Best Business Opportunities for Retirees

 The owner of my favorite coffee establishment advertises the services of a Spanish speaker who gives lessons on the premises - a win/win for both parties.

-Which languages are most in demand?
+Which languages are most demanded?
 According to Omniglot, the most useful languages to learn (and therefore presumably to teach), are English, French, Spanish, Russian, Arabic, Chinese (Mandarin), German, Japanese, Portuguese and Hindi/Urdu in order of usefulness.

 This list is based on the number of speakers, the number and population of countries where the languages are spoken and other factors such as the number of major fields using the languages internationally.